Mid-Hudson Children's Museum: Outreach

 The Mid-Hudson Discovery Museum offers hands-on programming to help children explore the world around them, practice skills and learn new things.
 MHDM also offers field trip opportunities for students in grades PreK - 5 to learn in a real-world environment, experience things first-hand, engage their senses, and bolster their critical thinking skills.
-Museum field trips are approximately 2.5 hours in length and on held on days when the Museum is closed to the public.
+Museum field trips are approximately 2.5 hours in length and on held on days when the museum is closed to the public.
 MHDM offers two types of field trips; Explorer, where classes engage with exhibits at their own pace, and Discovery, where classes additionally work on a STEM-based prompt in correlation with NYS Science and NGSS Standards.

 MHDM also does outreach programming for schools, libraries, and other organizations in the nearby area.

-Visitors to the Mid-Hudson Discovery Museum pay a $12 general admission, with children under one being free.
-They offer discounts for American military personnel with identification, and EBT or SNAP cardholders.
-MHDM also offers annual memberships for frequent visitors.